 - Graduate coursework: The program supports graduate education through the Biomedical Graduate Studies at Penn.
 Program faculty have directed and taught in courses focusing on the extracelluar matrix, adhesion receptors, and translational biomechanics.
 Limited financial support for "outside" lecturers is available.

 - Journal-data club: The Program supports a bi-weekly journal and data club, which fosters regular interactions between faculty, post-docs and graduate students interested in cell and translational biomechanics.

 - Biomechanics Core Facility: This ITMAT supported core provides the following services:

-- and atomic force microscopy (AFM).
+- Atomic force microscopy of cells